tydeno/Ploto/README.md

 So I encourage you to go trough the code in this repo, line by line to verify if it does something bad.
 If theres a line you don't understand do not hesitate to raise an issue and ask straight away.

 From a technical perspective, if you are cooncerned that your private keys and or wallet might be exposed to Ploto, you can mitigate that.
 Ploto only needs chia.exe to start PlotJobs.
 No private keys, no access to farmers/harvesters nor a wallet.
 If you run Ploto on dedicated plotting machines, you can specify your public keys in the config and generate valid plots for your farm.

+On top of that; it always makes sense to set your reward address to a cold wallet.

 # PlotoSpawn
 TLDR: It plots 1x plot on each TempDrive (if you have 6x TempDrives = 6x parallel Plot Jobs) as long as you want it to and as long as you have OutDrive space.